-Probiotics and Acne – A Holistic Approach to Treating Acne
+Probiotics and Acne – A Holistic Approach to Acne Treatment

 Added:2023-11-23

-The skin of the face is a unique calling card for every person.
-It is an image element defining the identity thanks to which we are unique and exceptional.
-Acne as a skin disease has a negative impact on well-being, often lowering self-esteem, especially since it most often appears in adolescence; a time full of contradictions, but also an intensive stage of building one's own identity, with exceptional sensitivity in shaping one's position in the peer group.
-Skin lesions are quite often treated as a superficial condition resulting from hormonal disorders.
-The cause, however, comes down to a common problem attributed to people in adolescence.
-This does not seem to be entirely correct, because quite often this condition appears after the age of 40.
-So why does it happen?
+Facial skin is a unique showcase for every person.
+It's a part of our image, defining our identity, making us unique and exceptional.
+Acne, as a skin condition, negatively impacts well-being, often lowering self-esteem, especially since it most often appears during adolescence—a time full of contradictions, but also an intense stage of identity building, with exceptional sensitivity in shaping one's position in the peer group.
+Skin lesions are often considered a superficial condition resulting from hormonal imbalances.
+The cause, however, boils down to a common problem attributed to adolescents.
+This doesn't seem entirely accurate, as the condition often appears after the age of 40.
+So why does this happen?

-Acne vulgaris is an inflammatory skin disease characterized by the appearance of eruptions such as blackheads, spots, papules, and cysts.
-The most frequently cited factors causing this skin disease include:
+Acne vulgaris is an inflammatory skin condition characterized by the appearance of eruptions such as blackheads, pustules, papules, and cysts.
+The most commonly cited factors contributing to this skin condition include:

 • abnormal keratinization of the sebaceous ducts,